areejayy23/SeamlessM4TModel/README.md

 ## Copy the Files to Your Flask App
 Copy the repository files to your Flask App
 ## Install the Dependencies
+Now open the code on any IDE or terminal and run the command to install the dependencies
 ```
 pip install -r requirements.txt
 ```